-For the weary victors on the battlefield, there was little rejoicing, just a weary relief that the blood-letting had finally ended.
+For the weary victors on the battlefield, there was little rejoicing, just a relief that the blood-letting had finally ended.
 Such was the case for the lst Battalion of The Argyll and Sutherland Highlanders of Canada (Princess Louise’s).
 This image marked indelibly Maj Bob Paterson’s personal sense of war’s end.
 As he had written in Holland in 1945:

 Yet, there is more to a Regiment than its symbols.
 At the core of 100 years of service is sacrifice.
 As Winston Churchill once observed, the soldier is twice the citizen.
 Since 1903, thousands and thousands of men and women from the Hamilton area have devoted several nights weekly and one weekend or so monthly to train as the army reserve of the nation’s armed forces.
 The lure of the profession of arms, a sense of duty, the intense camaraderie, and the need for extra income explain, in part or in combination, the attraction to the Regiment.
 But the militia soldier’s lot has never been an easy one.
 It requires a sacrifice of personal time far beyond most extra-curricular pursuits and a sustained commitment.
 The challenge is enormous.
 The contours of the battalion’s weekly and seasonal existence is marked mainly by a routine, in varying combinations over the years, of ceremony, drilling, lectures, training exercises, administration, and recruiting, to say nothing of the rigours (and considerable attractions) of mess life and an always full Regimental social calendar.

-Service has always been at the core of this Regiment’s existence Peace rather than war has, fortunately, been the norm for most of the Regiment’s history.
-For a 100 years, scores of dedicated officers and NCOs have provided the critical cadres so essential to continuity of effort and maintenance of excellence as the Regiment suffered or prospered according to the dictates of fluctuating, sometimes wildly so, government policies.
+Service has always been at the core of this Regiment’s existence.
+Peace rather than war has, fortunately, been the norm for most of the Regiment’s history.
+For 100 years, scores of dedicated officers and NCOs have provided the critical cadres so essential to continuity of effort and maintenance of excellence as the Regiment suffered or prospered according to the dictates of fluctuating, sometimes wildly so, government policies.
 Their dedication has provided the framework for Argyll service in two world wars, civil emergencies, and the augmentation by Argylls of UN and NATO deployments overseas.
 In the years after the Second World War, there were few opportunities for overseas service by the militia.
-There was a small change in the 1980s when 5 Argylls served in Cyprus and another 3 in Germany.
-The end of the Cold War and the beginning of problems in the former Yugoslavia meant new challenges for the Regiment; during the 1990s, 26 Argylls had tours of duty there while 2 others served elsewhere in the world.
-Since 2003, 42 Argylls have served in Afghanistan and, at this moment, another 25 will be on tour there in 2010 and 2011.
+There was a small change in the 1980s when five Argylls served in Cyprus and another three in Germany.
+The end of the Cold War and the beginning of problems in the former Yugoslavia meant new challenges for the Regiment; during the 1990s, 26 Argylls had tours of duty there while two others served elsewhere in the world.
+Since 2003, more than 60 Argylls have served in Afghanistan.